ordercloud-api/ordercloud-javascript-catalyst/README.md

 );

 router.post('api/webhooks/shippingRates',
-  // Key parameter is optional and defaults to process.env.OC_WEBHOOK_HASH_KEY. withOcWebhookAuth(shippingRatesHandler)
+  // If a hashKey parameter is not included, it defaults to process.env.OC_WEBHOOK_HASH_KEY. withOcWebhookAuth(shippingRatesHandler)
 );